- be_ixf; php_sdk; php_sdk_1.4.18

 Tanya Blakeley was a classroom teacher in Nebraska, Texas, and Arizona for eight years, prior to moving to Oregon in 2009.
 Additionally, Tanya has worked in the non-profit community for the American Red Cross, a volunteer center, and a public schools foundation as an emergency preparedness instructor, a volunteer program coordinator, and a scholarship program coordinator, respectively.
 She joined Southern Oregon University in 2009 as the program coordinator for the Criminology and Criminal Justice Department and continues to work with CCJ majors and minors as an academic advisor, online coordinator, and orientation facilitator.

-Doctor of Philosophy, Criminology 2008, Indiana University of Pennsylvania; Master of Criminal Justice, University of Colorado at Denver; Bachelor of Arts in Psychology, University of New Mexico
+Doctor of Philosophy, Criminology, Indiana University of Pennsylvania, 2008; Master of Criminal Justice, University of Colorado at Denver; BA, Psychology, University of New Mexico

 Alison S. Burke joined the Criminology Department in 2008.
 She received her Bachelor’s Degree in Psychology from the University of New Mexico and spent a year studying psychology at Oxford University.
 Dr. Burke earned her Master’s Degree in Criminal Justice (MCJ) from the University of Colorado at Denver and her Ph.D. in Criminology from Indiana University of Pennsylvania in 2008.
 She worked for more than five years with juvenile delinquents in medium security treatment facilities and group homes in Colorado and helped implement delinquency prevention programs in Pennsylvania.
 Her research interests include juvenile justice, women and crime, gender and juvenile justice, and pedagogy in higher education.
 She has published articles in Educational Review, Journal of Effective Teaching, Journal of Youth, Violence and Juvenile Justice, and guest edited an issue of Women & Criminal Justice.